WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 It is a staple of crime dramas and real-world courtrooms to call on eyewitnesses to literally point out the alleged offender so the jury can see whom they are accusing.
 Prosecuting attorneys love eyewitnesses because they provide a human face for corroborating the physical evidence.
 At the same time, defending attorneys will go to great lengths to question the veracity and the character of the witness to undermine their claims.
 The success of one side or another can literally be a matter of life or death in cases of capital punishment.

-The battle before the jury depends on whether or not they believe the asserted correlation.
+Victory in the battle before the jury depends on whether or not they believe the asserted correlation.
 That identification does not depend on the eyewitness knowing the name of the accused, their address, their birthdate, or their social security number.
 The eyewitness simply needs to demonstrate that they reliably recognize the accused as the party they saw committing the crime[10].
 Yes, eyewitnesses are known to be wrong sometimes, just as forensic evidence is never 100% accurate.
 The battle is between the efforts of the prosecutor to correlate the accused with the crime and the efforts of both the defense attorney and the accused to prevent that correlation.
 Criminals often go to great lengths to lay false trails and hide or destroy evidence, and may even lie or commit further crimes in their attempt to prevent such correlation.
 The “identity” of the killer ultimately depends on the court’s ability to fairly and accurately resolve this battle of correlation.

 While many valid digital identity use cases base their architecture on consent and control by the subject, that doesn’t apply to all situations.
 In this example of identity, the subject (i.e., the alleged criminal) does not consent to the correlation.
 This lack of consent is especially true for law enforcement, border patrol, and the military[11].